Yeng Guiao: Political career

 In 2001, Guiao became a board member in the province of Pampanga, after serving in numerous local positions in his home town.
 Guiao had plans to have Pampanga host several sports for the 2005 Southeast Asian Games but was later scrapped.
-In 2004, he won the Vice Governor position of the province in the local elections which he currently serves.
+In 2004, he won the Vice Governor position of the province.

-Guiao, the son of former Pampanga Governor Bren Z. Guiao, had been critical about the leadership of former Pampanga Governor Mark Lapid, who was his former ally, so he switched sides and aligned himself to Lilia Pineda, wife of the alleged gambling lord Bong Pineda.
+Guiao, the son of former Pampanga Governor Bren Guiao, had been critical about the leadership of former Pampanga Governor Mark Lapid, who was his former ally, so he switched sides and aligned himself to Lilia Pineda, wife of the alleged gambling lord Bong Pineda.
 In 2005, he asked Philippine President Gloria Macapagal Arroyo to investigate Gov. Lapid and his father Senator Lito Lapid of plunder charges.

-He ran for re-election as Vice Governor and won as a running mate of Senior Provincial Board Member Baby Pineda, the wife of alleged-Jueteng lord Bong Pineda, under the KAMPI banner (KAMPI is the mother party of Arroyo).
+He ran for re-election as Vice Governor and won as a running mate of Senior Provincial Board Member Lilia Pineda, the wife of alleged-Jueteng lord Bong Pineda, under the KAMPI banner (KAMPI is the mother party of Arroyo).